xuankimtran/docs-1/pages/katalon-studio/docs/keyboard-shortcuts.md

 ## Run and Debug

-> You need to open a Test Case or Test Suite Editor Window.
+> You need to open a Test Case or Test Suite Editor Window to use these shortcuts.

 <table>
     <thead>